prettymuchbryce/easystarjs/README.md

 In this example, lets just assume that we don't have this problem, and that our collisionGrid is small, and that our path is easy to find -- which it is!

-So now that we have everything set up, the only set left is to calculate the path.
+The only thing left to do is to calculate the path.

 	easyStar.calculate();

 ..and we're done!

+## License

+EasyStar.js is licensed under the MIT license, which means you can use it for almost anything, even commercial use.

+## Support

 If you have any questions, comments, or suggestions you can email me at hi@prettymuchbryce.com